Temps and termites are on the rise. Schedule your free inspection today.

 Body odor

-As stated in the section above, mosquitoes are attracted to heat, and when your body gets hot, you sweat.
+As stated in the section above, mosquitoes are attracted to body heat, and when your body gets hot, you sweat.
 Mosquitoes can actually smell the lactic acid found in your sweat from a distance.
 They get their intense sense of smell from their chemical neuroreceptors.
-Lactic acid, ammonia, uric acid and other compounds found in human perspiration are all picked up by those receptors.
-Therefore, the more you sweat, the more you smell, and the more bites you’ll get.
+Lactic acid, ammonia, uric acid, and other compounds found in human perspiration are all picked up by those receptors.
+Therefore, the more you sweat, the more likely you are to get bitten.

 Alcohol